Risk-Free Course Enrollment (30-Day Purchase Refund Window)

 This is a Narrative Institute training, a component institute of PsychMaven

-Several counseling and psychotherapeutic traditions employ narrative as a central component.
-Most notably is Narrative Family Therapy, which was jointly developed by psychotherapists Michael White and David Epston in the 1980s.
+This is notably the case for Narrative Family Therapy, which was jointly developed by psychotherapists Michael White and David Epston in the 1980s.
 Narrative Family Therapy holds that our identities are shaped by the accounts found in the “narratives” of our lives, both the stories we tell and ones that other people tell about us.
-Other important narrative approaches include the metaphor and storytelling interventions employed in Ericksonian therapies and the interest in myth and larger narrative themes as seen in Jungian Analysis.
-Narrative can also be integrated with other therapies such as CBT, Person-Centered, Gestalt, and Psychodynamic.
-This training will explore how narrative can be used in multiple ways in psychotherapeutic practice

 - To explore the main philosophy and techniques in Narrative Family Therapy.

 - To consider the forms and structures of the story-informed approaches in Ericksonian/Solution-Based and Jungian psychotherapies.